 In an interview with MTV, Varvatos says, "it won't become a bank or a Starbucks or whatever."
 New York points out that Varvatos believed he rescued the space from becoming a bank, saying "You’re not going to put a bank in here."

 The repetition of "It's better than a bank" is hypnotic and serves to distract us from reality.
-It's a totally false dichotomy.
+It's a false dichotomy.
 George Bush uses this tactic--make terrorism the enemy and Bush the hero, so if you're against Bush then you must support terrorism.
 In this case, if you're against Varvatos, you must be on the side of Starbanks.

 photo: bill shatto